30 second films about why our work matters

 Popping up everywhere

-The aim of the project is to increase the number of people going for sputum testing.
+The aim of the project was to increase the number of people going for sputum testing.

-The target audience is broad.
-It includes men and women from the ages of 15 to 54 from rural and urban areas.
-This is reflected in the TV advert.
+The target audience was broad.
+It included men and women from the ages of 15 to 54 from rural and urban areas.
+This was reflected in the TV advert.
 Bulgam Bhai pops up in a scooter driver's sidecar, in a sculptor's workshop, in a housewife's wardrobe and underneath the vegetables on a market trader's stall.

-And Bulgam Bhai will soon be everywhere, with the project using a multiplatform approach to drive home the message.
-A radio drama will give Bulgam Bhai his very own 'agony aunt' slot, for people to call in with their problems.
-As the plot unravels, it becomes clear that each problem is caused by a two week old cough.
+And Bulgam Bhai also appeared everywhere, with the project using a multiplatform approach to drive home the message.
+A radio drama gave Bulgam Bhai his very own 'agony aunt' slot, for people to call in with their problems.
+As the plot unravels, it becomes clear that each problem is caused by a two-week-old cough.

-Interpersonal communication toolkits, games and street theatre scripts will also be part of Bulgam Bhai's superpowers.
+Interpersonal communication toolkits, games and street theatre scripts were also part of Bulgam Bhai's superpowers.

-The adverts form part of Project Axshya, funded by The Global Fund, whose partners include the Government of India's Central TB Division, the International Union Against Tuberculosis and Lung Disease, Population Services International and the charity World Vision.
+The adverts formed part of Project Axshya, funded by The Global Fund, whose partners included the Government of India's Central TB Division, the International Union Against Tuberculosis and Lung Disease, Population Services International and the charity World Vision.